apache/echarts-doc/en/tutorial/drag-example.md

 # An Example: Implement Dragging

-This is a tiny example, introducing how to implement dragging of graphic elements in Apache ECharts (incubating)<sup>TM</sup>.
+This is a tiny example, introducing how to implement dragging of graphic elements in Apache ECharts<sup>TM</sup>.
 From this example, we will see how to make an application with rich intractivity based on echarts API.

 ~[600x400](${galleryViewPath}line-draggable&edit=1&reset=1)